-On December 12, 2012, myself and 10 of my middle school age leadership students assisted in a community service event to help those in need over the holidays.
+On December 12, 2012, ten middle school leadership students and I assisted in a community service event to help those in need over the holidays.

-The community event was Operation Holiday, which is sponsored by a local non-profit organization, called Inter Faith Ministries.
-According to the organizations web page, “Operation Holiday serves seniors, individuals and families living at or below the poverty level.”
+The community event was Operation Holiday, which is sponsored by Inter Faith Ministries, a local non-profit organization.
+According to the organization’s web page, “Operation Holiday serves seniors, individuals and families living at or below the poverty level.”

 “This year 6,843 adults and 6,625 children will receive assistance through Operation Holiday.”